EBuetas78/MQTT-SCACAuth/README.md

 ![subscription](img/Sub_v3.png)

 SCACAuth_Applets_v2 folder contains the eclipse project for create the applet for JavaCard 3.0.4 used for executing all cryptographic functions necessary to achieve the authentication and encryption method proposed.
-Is necessary install javacard pluging to complile this project in eclipse. [plugin eclipse javacard](https://docs.oracle.com/javacard/3.0.5/guide/eclipse-java-card-plug.htm#JCUGC126).
+Is necessary install javacard pluging to complile this project in eclipse. [(plugin eclipse javacard)](https://docs.oracle.com/javacard/3.0.5/guide/eclipse-java-card-plug.htm#JCUGC126).

 SCACAuth_com_v2 folder contains the netbeans 8.2 project for test all functions created in the JavaCard with the SCACAuth Applet.